ThoughtWorks-SEA/developer-training/docs/backend/express-error-handling.md

 });
 ```

-Since Express.js middleware run in the order that they are called, define error handler functions **last** so that they will be correctly called when there is an error.
+Since Express.js middleware runs in the order that they are called, define error handler functions **last** so that they will be correctly called when there is an error.

 Refer to the script: [Express.js playground: error_handler_example_2](https://github.com/thoughtworks-jumpstart/express-playground/blob/master/error_handler_example_2.js).